4 Psychology Tips To Master A Great UX Design

 - Doing something for other people as they will return the favor

 - Looking at the behavior of others especially when you are not sure how to react

 - Including a social stream to make the users feel they are a part of a larger group

 - Considering the users want that they cannot have by providing time-limited deals

 - Following Hick’s law by not providing more choices as that may lead to decision paralysis

-- Providing things to the users that are relevant to them at present such as notifications or check in tools
+- Providing things to the users that are relevant to them at presents such as notifications or check-in tools

 - Implementing elements that stand out and using contrast to create a better focus as users will remember these most

 - Providing timely feedback so that the feeling of control does not disintegrate quickly.